 As of July 2017, the disclosure list includes only the category of Schedule II medications.
 Sales representatives who obtain licenses as of October 15, 2017 and do not promote or market a Schedule II drug will not have to track any interactions for the next year until license renewal, at which point they must again see what drugs or drug categories are listed on the website.
-The Pfizer Transparency team will submit any required disclosures on behalf of the sales representative.
+The Pfizer Global HCP Transparency Reporting team will submit any required disclosures on behalf of the sales representative.

 Chicago can impose significant penalties on Pfizer colleagues for failure to comply with this law, which may include fines of no less than \$1,000 and no more than \$3,000 per violation.
-If you have any questions concerning the Chicago Pharmaceutical Representative Licensing Ordinance, please contact the Sales and Marketing Attorney with responsibility for Chicago.
+If you have any questions concerning the Chicago Pharmaceutical Representative Licensing Ordinance, please contact your team attorney.